Jean Watson

-Jean Watson, PhD, RN, AHN-BC, FAAN, LL (AAN) (born July 21, 1940) is an American nurse theorist and nursing professor who is best known for her theory of human caring.
+Jean Watson, PhD, RN, AHN-BC, FAAN, LL (AAN) (born June 10, 1940) is an American nurse theorist and nursing professor who is best known for her theory of human caring.
 She is the author of numerous texts, including Nursing: The Philosophy and Science of Caring.
 Watson's research on caring has been incorporated into education and patient care at hundreds of nursing schools and healthcare facilities across the world.

 Biography

 Watson was born June 10, 1940, in Welch, West Virginia, the youngest of eight children.
 She attended high school in West Virginia.
 Watson knew she wanted to be a nurse at the age of 10 when she saw a friend of her older sister having a seizure.
 Her father died suddenly when she was 16 years old, something she claims made her particularly sensitive to people and their suffering for the rest of her life.
 She attended the Lewis Gale School of Nursing located in Roanoke, Virginia, where she graduated in 1961.
-Keen to go beyond the medical pathology she learned at nursing school, Watson completed both her Bachelors and master's degrees in Psychiatric Nursing at the University of Colorado at Boulder by 1966.
+Keen to go beyond the medical pathology she learned at nursing school, Watson completed both her bachelor's degree in nursing and her master's degree in Psychiatric Mental Health Nursing at the University of Colorado at Boulder by 1966.
 In 1973, after earning her Ph.D. in Educational Psychology and Counseling, Watson begun her career teaching nursing courses at the CU College of Nursing.
 By 1979 she was the director of the university's doctoral program, and in 1986 she became the founder and director of its Center for Human Care.
 She served as dean of the College of Nursing at the University Health Sciences Center and president of the National League for Nursing.

 In 1997, Watson sustained an injury that resulted in the loss of her left eye, then a year later, her husband of 37 years died by suicide.
 She claims the two incidents allowed her to understand her work on another level, saying: “It was this journey of losing my eye and losing my world as I had known it, including my beloved and devoted husband, who shortly thereafter, committed suicide –that I awakened and grasped my own writing".

 In 2008 she founded the Watson Caring Science Institute, an NGO that aims to advance Watson's work on Caring Theory.